 Wondering if your pet could benefit from a fish oil supplement or Omega 3 for dogs supplement?
-This guide breaks down what you need to know about fish oil for dogs.
+This guide breaks down what you need to know about fish oil for dogs and its health benefits.

 Fish oils are a popular supplement for dogs and cats.
 They are rich in omega 3 and omega 6 essential fatty acids and help to support your pet’s skin and coat health.